An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

-The shadow (rather than grey) region shown in Figure \ref{fig:unreachability:a} or \ref{fig:unreachability:b} illustrates $s$ obtained by Equation \ref{equation:swapping compuation}, which is not equal to $\emptyset$.
-Here $o$ cannot be pruned/validated based on Lemma \ref{Lemma:the first prune} and Corollary \ref{Lemma:the first prune copy}.
+Theorem \ref{theorem:unreachable} gives us the insight into the location unreachability.
+See Figure \ref{fig:unreachability:c} for example, here the subdivision above $r_1$ and the one below $r_2$ are \textit{unreachable}.
+Hence, $o$'s real uncertainty region, $u$, is the subdivision below $r_1$ and above $r_2$.
+With this (concept) in mind, we next use a more targeted example to show why $s$ obtained by Equation (\ref{equation:swapping compuation}) possibly is a fake result.
+The shadow region shown in Figure \ref{fig:unreachability:a} or \ref{fig:unreachability:b} illustrates $s$ obtained by Equation (\ref{equation:swapping compuation}), which is not equal to $\emptyset$.
+Here $o$ \textit{cannot} be pruned/validated based on Lemma \ref{Lemma:the first prune} and Corollary \ref{Lemma:the first prune copy}.
 The closed region with many holes shown in Figure \ref{fig:unreachability:b} illustrates $u$.
 For simplicity, assume that the location of $o$ follows uniform distribution in $u$.
 In this example, if we simply use the area of the shadow region to divide the area of $u$, we will get that $p$ is a positive number rather than 0.
-Clearly, it is a false answer, since $u$ and $s$ are disjoint.
+Clearly, it is a false answer, since $u$ and $s$ are disjoint, see Figure \ref{fig:unreachability:b}.